Yangzhuo-May/CodingTracker/README.md

-# Habit_Logger
+# Coding Tracker
  This is a very simple app that will teach you how to perform CRUD operations against a real database.
-The first application where I connect to the database myself.

 # Requirements
 - [x] This application has the same requirements as the previous project, except that now you'll be logging your daily coding time.